home | contact | subscribe

 Design (6) Technology + Internet (17)

-Welcome to marcspiegler.com, an online portfolio for my published articles.
+Welcome to marcspiegler.com, an online archive for my published articles.
 Feel free to e-mail me with comments, criticisms, and questions.

-I've been a journalist for more than a decade now, first based in Chicago and now in Zurich.
-Although I've done a lot of writing on the arts lately, you'll see that the articles here range wildly in topic, length, style and venue - everywhere from ArtNews to Sports Illustrated, by way of Arena and suck.com (no, that's not a porn site).
-Which makes me either a wide-ranging writer or a dilettante.
+Obviously, I did a lot of writing on the arts - especially towards the last part of my journalistic activity.
+Yet the articles here range wildly in topic, length, style and venue - everywhere from ArtNews to Sports Illustrated, by way of Arena and suck.com (no, that's not a porn site).
+Which made me either a wide-ranging writer or a dilettante.
 You decide...

 The categories (listed above right) are a little haphazard.
 When in doubt, I have put an article on multiple pages.
-Also, a lot of my older work is not online yet - such as almost all my 1990s architecture-and-design writing in Metropolis magazine.
-If you want to know when I've posted new articles, use the subscribe feature and pick the topics that interest you.
-Nota Bene: This service falls by the wayside when I'm on deadline, by which I mean "most of the time."
+Also, a lot of my older work - such as almost all my 1990s architecture-and-design writing in Metropolis magazine - is not online yet.
+And may never be.

 Featured article: New York Magazine